 We are in a quickly changing situation so we will continue to review our approach and share updates regularly.

-Help and information for children, young people and families
+Help and information for children, young people

 If you need to access the Open Minds Partnership (CAMHS) during the pandemic

 We are open.
 However, we have made some changes to the way children, young people, families and professionals from across Calderdale access the Open Minds Partnership (CAMHS) during the coronavirus pandemic.

 - Following instructions from NHS England we are prioritising help and support to children and young people in crisis, and those with eating disorders.
 If you feel your child is in crisis or has an eating disorder please do not contact 111 or go to your hospital A&E department.

 - Instead, please ring the First Point of Contact on 01422 300 001 where you will be able to speak with a clinician.
 If needed they will pass you to a Crisis/Eating Disorder worker for further advice or an assessment.

 - The vast majority of our work is now taking place by phone or on-line.